-51 Systems and procedures (using current industry standards such as that described in the NIST 800-111 standard) must be in place to encrypt at rest (when stored) any and all Microsoft Personal and/or Confidential Data, examples include, but are not limited to: Verify all Microsoft Personal and Confidential Data is encrypted at rest.
+- Systems and procedures (using current industry standards such as that described in the NIST 800-111 standard) must be in place to encrypt at rest (when stored) any and all Microsoft Personal and/or Confidential Data, examples include, but are not limited to:

+- Verify all Microsoft Personal and Confidential Data is encrypted at rest.

-credential data (e.g., username/passwords)
+- Credential data (e.g., username/passwords)

-payment instrument data (e.g., credit card and bank account numbers)
+- Payment instrument data (e.g., credit card and bank account numbers)

-immigration related personal data
+- Immigration related personal data

-medical profile data (e.g., medical record numbers or biometric markers or identifiers, such as DNA, fingerprints, eye retinas and irises, voice patterns, facial patterns, and hand measurements, used for authentication purposes)
+- Medical profile data (e.g., medical record numbers or biometric markers or identifiers, such as DNA, fingerprints, eye retinas and irises, voice patterns, facial patterns, and hand measurements, used for authentication purposes)

-government issued identifier data (e.g., social security or driver's license numbers)
+- Government issued identifier data (e.g., social security or driver's license numbers)

-data belonging to Microsoft customers (e.g., SharePoint, O365 documents, OneDrive customers)
+- Data belonging to Microsoft customers (e.g., SharePoint, O365 documents, OneDrive customers)

-material related to unannounced Microsoft products
+- Material related to unannounced Microsoft products

-• date of Birth
+- Date of Birth

-children's profile information
+- Children's profile information

-real time geographic data
+- Real time geographic data

-physical personal (non-business) address
+- Physical personal (non-business) address

-personal (non-business) phone numbers
+- Personal (non-business) phone numbers

-• religion
+- Religion

-political opinions
+- Political opinions

-sexual orientation/preference
+- Sexual orientation/preference

-security question answers (e.g., 2fa, password reset)
+- Security question answers (e.g., 2fa, password reset)

-mother's maiden name
+- Mother's maiden name

 Microsoft Supplier Data Protection Requirements Evidence of Compliance Section J: Secu rity (cont.)
-52 Anonymize all Microsoft Personal Data used in a development or test environment.
-Microsoft Personal Data must not be used in development or test environments; when there is no alternative, it must be anonymized to prevent identification of Data Subjects or misuse of Personal Data.
-Note: Anonymized data is different from Pseudonymized data.
+49 Anonymize all Microsoft Personal Data used in a development or test environment.
+Microsoft Personal Data must not be used in development or test environments; when there is no alternative, it must be anonymized to prevent identification of data subjects or misuse of personal data.
+Note: Anonymized data is different from pseudonymized data.
 Anonymized data is data that does not relate to an identified or identifiable natural person where the data subject of the personal data is not or no longer identifiable.
 If the Microsoft Personal Data is PHI, the anonymization must meet the HIPAA de-identification standard.
-Section K: Al Systems 53 Where AI Systems are included in connection with providing a service, Supplier must have the applicable AI Systems terms in place with Microsoft.
-AI Systems contractual terms present in contract between Microsoft and Supplier.
+Section K: Al Systems 50 Where AI Systems are included in connection with providing a service, supplier must have the applicable AI Systems terms in place with Microsoft.
+Al Systems contractual terms present in contract between Microsoft and supplier.
 Any change to the Intended Uses must be disclosed without undue delay and reviewed at least annually for accuracy and compliance.
-54 Assign responsibility and accountability for troubleshooting, managing, operating, overseeing, and controlling the AI System during and after deployment to a designated person or group within the company.
-Name the role of the person or group charged with ensuring compliance for AI Systems.
-A document describing the authority and accountability of this person or group.
+51 Assign responsibility and accountability for troubleshooting, managing, operating, overseeing, and controlling the AI System during and after deployment to a designated person or group within the company.
+Name the role of the person or group charged with ensuring compliance for Al Systems.
+A document describing the authority and accountability of this person or group accountability of this person or group.